So what is ashwagandha for anyway? Can it help relieve stress? Is it a nootropic?

 Ashwagandha is one of the most powerful herbs used in Ayurvedic healing, and is most noted for it’s ability to provide users with a relaxed state of focused concentration.

-It has been used throughout the centuries to treat anxiety, stress, and depression.
+It’s been used throughout the centuries to treat anxiety, stress, and depression.

 But that’s not all!
 Ashwagandha also relieves nervous exhaustion, mental fatigue, and can even spice up your love life!